-The Fund may, in consultation with the Depositary, having regard to the best interests of unitholders, temporarily suspend calculation of the net asset value and hence the issue and redemption of units for one or more Sub-Funds and the conversion between the individual Sub-Funds on one or more Business Days in the circumstances described in the Prospectus under the section headed "Suspension of net asset value calculation, and suspension of the issue, redemption and conversion of units".
-This section and the section headed "Redemption of units" also describes the Fund's power to compulsorily redeem units in certain circumstances.
-In the event that the directors of the Fund exercise the power to compulsorily redeem all units in a class if the value of the proportion of a unit class, in relation to the total net asset value of the respective Sub-Fund, falls below or does not reach a level that the directors of the Fund have fixed as the minimum level for the economically efficient management of a unit class, the Management Company undertakes to provide up to 1 month's prior notice (or such other notice period as the SFC may approve in advance) to affected Hong Kong investors of the Fund.
-Such power to compulsorily redeem will be exercised in the best interest of investors as a whole.
-During the notice period for the compulsory redemption of a unit class, affected Hong Kong investors may convert their existing holdings in the Sub-Fund into any other sub-fund within the UBS range of funds which are currently authorised by the SFC without incurring any conversion fees; or redeem their existing holdings in the Sub-Fund free of redemption charges.
-In the event of suspension of dealings in the Sub-Fund(s), publication will be made immediately and thereafter at least once a month during the period of suspension, on the same the website on which the relevant Sub-Fund's net asset value is published as set out in paragraph 10 below).
+The Management Company may, in consultation with the Depositary, having regard to the best interests of unitholders, temporarily suspend the calculation of the net asset value and hence the issue and redemption of units for one or more Sub-Funds and the conversion between the individual Sub-Funds on one or more business days (as defined in the Prospectus) in the circumstances described in the Prospectus in the section titled "Suspension of net asset value calculation, and suspension of the issue, redemption and conversion of units" in the Prospectus.
+In the event of suspension of dealings in the Sub-Fund(s), publication will be made immediately and thereafter at least once a month during the period of suspension, on the same website on which the relevant Sub-Fund's net asset value is published as set out in paragraph 6 above.